-Dan Prywes, an expert in labor and employment law, explains that "Employers are within their rights to limit social networking site access and resume posting and you need to be prepared for the consequences when you post online."
+Dan Prywes, an expert in labor and employment law, says "Employers are within their rights to limit social networking site access and resume posting, and you need to be prepared for the consequences when you post online."

-Employers have the right to check what's on your computer because it's not really yours - it belongs to the company.
-Here's information on when you can get fired for job searching.
+Employers have the right to check what's on your computer because it's not really yours — it belongs to the company.
+Make sure you understand when you can get fired for job searching.

 How to Be Smart About Social Media

-Rather than setting yourself up for possibly losing your job, take care in what and how you post information online.
+Rather than setting yourself up for possibly losing your job, be careful about what and how you post information online.
 Here's what to think about before you click to post.

 Think Before You Post